Student Mental Health Policy

 - Ensuring all mental health and well-being services are consistent with the College’s Campus Well-Being Framework, and Ministry directives and standards.

-- Reporting to the Board of Governors on the implementation and effectiveness of this policy.
+- Presenting the annual report to the Governance Committee of the Board of Governors on the implementation and effectiveness of this policy.

-Director, Glenn Crombie Centre for Accessibility and Wellness is responsible for:
+Director, Glenn Crombie Centre for Accessibility, Counselling, and Wellness is responsible for:

 - Providing program oversight and promoting mental health and well-being services and support for students.

-- Providing guidance to staff and faculty on the goals of Cambrian’s Campus Well-Being Framework.
+- Providing guidance to employees on the goals of Cambrian’s Campus Well-Being Framework.

 Deans, Directors and Chairs are responsible for: